 These dangerous substances contain lye and other chemicals known to cause burns to the skin and eyes, and even blindness in severe cases.
 Swallowing a small amount of drain cleaner can severely affect the throat, stomach and may even cause death.

 4. Carpet or upholstery cleaners

 Carpet cleaners contain naphthalene, which are known to cause cataract formation and liver damage over long exposure.
 The perchloroethylene in carpet cleaners is carcinogenic, and it may cause dizziness, headaches, kidney dysfunction, neurological damage and other problems from short term exposure.

 Ammonia produces fumes that can irritate the eyes, nose, throat and lungs.
 People suffering from asthma or heart or lung problems should avoid using ammonia.
 Mixing ammonia with chlorine products (such as bleach) produces an even more dangerous gas which is potentially fatal.

 6. Air fresheners

 Air fresheners are known to contain formaldehyde, a strong (possibly carcinogenic) substance that irritates the skin, eyes or throat.
 They contain other dangerous chemicals which may cause nervous system damage or pulmonary edema in sensitive individuals.
-Tips to safely keep your indoor air fresh are available here.
+Here are some tips to safely keep your indoor air fresh.

 These are just some of the more damaging household chemicals commonly found in homes.
 There are many other cleaners which contain potentially dangerous chemicals.
 To be on the safe side, avoid purchasing products marked Danger or Poison on the label.
 Find out more hidden household dangers in this article.
 For professional fire, water and mold restoration services, contact your local PuroClean office.